• Skip to primary navigation

 Marinated Olives

 Serve these mozzarella balls in olive oil alongside these marinated olives.
-Both these recipes are delicious and straightforward Italian-inspired appetizers perfect for any gathering!
+These easy recipes are delicious and straightforward Italian-inspired appetizers that are perfect for any gathering!
 Serve them cold or at room temperature.

 GET RECIPE